-Independent Auditors' report to the Gas and Electricity Markets Authority and the Directors of National Grid Gas plc
+Independent Auditors' report to the Members of National Grid Gas plc

-We have audited the regulatory accounting statements of National Grid Gas plc (the Company) for the year ended 31 March 2010 on pages 31 to 74 and 83 to 116 which comprise the consolidated income statement, consolidated statement of comprehensive income, consolidated balance sheet, consolidated statement of changes in equity, consolidated cash flow statement, accounting policies, adoption of new accounting standards, notes 1 to 31 to the consolidated regulatory financial statements and the further analysis by regulatory business of the five primary statements and notes 1 to 33 contained in appendix 3 and appendix 4.
+We have audited the consolidated and Company financial statements (the "financial statements") of National Grid Gas plc for the year ended 31 March 2010 which comprise the consolidated income statement, the consolidated statement of comprehensive income, the consolidated and Company balance sheets, the consolidated statement of changes in equity, the consolidated cash flow statement, the accounting policies and Company accounting policies, the adoption of new accounting standards, the notes to the consolidated financial statements and the notes to the Company financial statements.
+The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and International Financial Reporting Standards (IFRS) as adopted by the European Union.
+The financial reporting framework that has been applied in the preparation of the parent Company financial statements is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).